dikhan/terraform-provider-logentries/examples/logsets/README.md

 Fist and foremost, build and init terraform

 ```
-$ cd $GOPATH/src/github.com/dikhan/terraform-provider-logentries
+$ cd $GOPATH/src/github.com/dikhan/terraform-provider-insight
 $ go install && terraform init
 ```

-This will install the binary inside $GOPATH/bin so terraform is aware about the logentries plugin.
+This will install the binary inside $GOPATH/bin so terraform is aware about the insight plugin.

 For planning phase execute:

 ```
-TF_VAR_api_key="YOUR_API_KEY" terraform plan
+TF_VAR_api_key="YOUR_API_KEY" TF_VAR_region="eu" terraform plan
 ```

 The logging level can be configured by specifying TF_LOG="DEBUG" and pass it into the terraform commands.
 For more information about debugging in terraform refer to this [link](https://www.terraform.io/docs/internals/debugging.html).

 ### Apply Phase